emrekybs/AD-AssessmentKit/README.md

 [![EmreKybs](https://img.shields.io/badge/MadeBy-EmreKybs-greem)
 # AD-AssesmentKit
-These scripts serve distinct purposes: AD-SecurityAudit.sh is suited for initial reconnaissance without user credentials, while AutoMapExec.sh provides a more authenticated and thorough examination of network and AD security.
+These tools are ideal for network administrators and cybersecurity professionals seeking to assess and enhance the security posture of AD environments and network infrastructures.

 # AD-SecurityAudit.sh
 Focuses on initial reconnaissance and vulnerability identification in AD domains, requiring only the domain name and Domain Controller IP address.